ulysses8791/ulysses8791.github.io/484_24F_syllabus.md

 Information about the final project will appear in [Gradescope](https://www.gradescope.com) on Week 13.

-The deadline for submission of your final project is __Wednesday December 18, 2024 at 23:59__.
+The deadline for submission of your final project is __Friday December 13, 2024 at 23:59__.

 ## Grades